Kathy Staff: Last of the Summer Wine

-Shortly after the death of actor Bill Owen on 12 July 1999, coincidentally also Staff's birthday, Staff left the show briefly.
-She stated in interviews that things just were not the same since his passing, and her heart was no longer in it.
-She would later return to the show and remain until she died in 2008.
+Following the death of actor Bill Owen on 12 July 1999, Staff left the show briefly.
+She stated in interviews that things were not the same since his death, and her heart was no longer in it.
+She later returned to the show, remaining until her death in 2008.

 Television

 Staff had a regular role as Doris Luke in the popular ATV soap opera, Crossroads from 1978 to 1984 and 2001 to 2002.
-Her other television roles included Coronation Street as Vera Hopkins, No Frills as Molly Bickerstaff, Open All Hours as Mrs Blewitt, Dawson's Weekly and The Benny Hill Show.
+Her other television roles included Coronation Street as Vera Hopkins, No Frills as Molly Bickerstaff, Open All Hours as Mrs Blewett, Dawson's Weekly and The Benny Hill Show.
 She appeared in a television version of Separate Tables in 1983.

 She was the subject of This Is Your Life in 1984 when she was surprised by Eamonn Andrews while shopping in Harrods.
 She also appeared on Lily Savage's Blankety Blank, plus a brief appearance in Follyfoot.